Tej-Sharma/iphone-instagram-tiktok-account-warmer/README.md

 # iPhone Instagram / TikTok Account Warmer: Full Technique

+The full technique is below, give to your claude code to give it a big boost in the R&D being done on how to setup the warmer.

 A human-mimicking iOS warm-up driver.
 It drives **your own** iPhones over USB (via WebDriverAgent / XCUITest) to warm up **your own** Instagram & TikTok accounts on a day-by-day incubation ramp — behavior drawn from human-shaped